- Spending your week in a period 16th century French house

 - Personalised training regime to suit your individual requirements by a ABBC qualified coach

-- Cycling through traffic free rolling countryside, experiencing the beauty and tranquility of rural France
+- Cycling through traffic-free rolling countryside, experiencing the beauty and tranquillity of rural France

 - Sampling the delicious local wines of the region